Future Tenses ESL Games, Activities and Worksheets

 A Week in my Country

-ESL Future Tenses Activity - Speaking: Discussing and Planning a Schedule, Presenting, Freer Practice - Group Work -Intermediate (B1) - 40 minutes
+ESL Will and Going To Activity - Speaking: Discussing and Planning a Schedule, Presenting, Freer Practice - Group Work - Intermediate (B1) - 40 minutes

-Here is an enjoyable will and going to activity to use in class with your students.
-In the activity, students use the future form will to make decisions about a holiday itinerary and then present their planned itinerary to the class using be going to.
+In this enjoyable will and going to activity, students use the future form will to make decisions about a holiday itinerary and then present their planned itinerary to the class using be going to.
 In groups, students imagine they have invited some friends to spend a week in their country.
 Each group discusses and decides on a holiday itinerary for themselves and their visiting friends using will.
 Students then write their plans in the itinerary on their worksheet using be going to.
 Finally, groups present their planned itineraries to the class who votes for the best one.

 A Week in my Country Preview